YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 ## TL;DR

 - Don't think about it too hard, it's too confusing if you're dumb like me.
-- Just go into Aim Lab, plug in your base sensitivity and FOV, and follow the instructions above to find out what ADS sensitivity multiplier values you need to plug in to get 0% monitor match scaling.
+- Just go into Aim Lab, plug in your base mouse sensitivity and FOV values, and follow the instructions above to find out what ADS sensitivity multiplier values you need to plug in to get 0% monitor match scaling.
 - Note that for games like Valorant that do not have individual sensitivity sliders for each and every zoom level/optic, you will have to choose one optic to "sync up" with.

 ## Assorted Quotes/Explanations